mlundine/TransectTools/README.md

 If you have a CoastSeg conda environment set up already, this code should work in that environment.

+	conda activate CoastSeg

+	cd /path/to/TransectTools

+	python transect_tools.py

+You specify G, C, RR, SSS, and V. Also set the transect length and spacing.
+Set the length pretty high (e.g., 1000).
+50 m is the spacing we have been using.

 Python>=3.10, geopandas, pandas, gdal, shapely, sys, math, os, numpy, warnings, matplotlib